-logout Smith Sales logged out 06/07/80 1249.4 mst Tue CPU usage 17 sec, memory usage 103.1 units. hangup
+logout Smith Sales logged out 06/07/80 1249.4 mst Tue CPU usage 17 sec, memory usage 103.1 units. hangup and the second sec

 The word "hangup" is displayed by Multics to remind you to hang up the telephone and to indicate that the connection has been broken on purpose.